Causality-Based Scores Alignment in Explainable Data Management: CES and Resp Alignment

-As the previous example shows, in a self-join-free query, each relation appears only once, so the variable ordering is irrelevant.
-If a relation appears more than once, with different variable orders, collapsing variables can lead to inconsistent mappings, as shown in the next example.
+For a SJF-BCQ, with each relation appearing only once, the variable ordering is irrelevant.
+If a relation appears more than once, with different variable orders, collapsing variables can lead to inconsistent mappings.